JustinCarpenter2020/JustinCarpenter2020/Readme.md

-# Hey Freind

-My name is Justin Carpenter I'm a software developer
+# Hey, I'm Justin Carpenter
+I work as a software developer and senior teaching assistant at Codeworks here in Boise.

+Much like the students we teach, I'm constantly trying to grow and improve upon my skills.
+I have a passion for learning new technologies and integrating them with current languages/frameworks I know.